vieirajlt/Tic-Tac-Toe/docs/exercises-guide/exercises.md

 * For a mass of 1969, the fuel required is 654.
 * For a mass of 100756, the fuel required is 33583.

 The Fuel Counter-Upper needs to know the total fuel requirement.
-To find it, individually calculate the fuel needed for the mass of each module (your puzzle input), then add together all the fuel values.
+To find it, individually calculate the fuel needed for the mass of each module (_puzzle_input.txt_), then add together all the fuel values.

 What is the sum of the fuel requirements for all of the modules on your spacecraft?
-(the puzzle input is in the repository)
+(_puzzle_input.txt_)

 *--- PART 02 ---*